 The report's section on human rights promotion consists almost entirely of descriptions of Bahrain's international human rights commitments and the NIHR's work to support attendant treaty obligations through reporting, trainings, and awareness events.
 Though it comprises an extensive portion of the report, the section is devoid of significant detail, with the institution largely content to simply list out actions, events, and reporting efforts without substantive elucidation.
-The NIHR declines to provide any explanation of the kingdom's continued refusal to accede to the International Convention on the Protection of All Persons from Enforced Disappearance, for example, while quoting from ratified conventions at length.
+The NIHR declines to provide any explanation of the kingdom's continued refusal to accede to the International Convention on the Protection of the Rights of All Migrant Workers or the International Convention for the Protection of All Persons from Enforced Disappearance, for example, while quoting from ratified conventions at length.
 Moreover, while lauding Bahrain's ostensive attempts to properly engage UN human rights bodies, the annual report includes no commentary on the government's persistent refusal to allow UN Special Procedures mandateholders to visit the country.
 The NIHR makes no mention of the fact that they have been virtually barred since 2006.